 Table 3.48 depicts jurisdictions within the planning area that participate in NFIP.
+Dent County is considered sanctioned because it did not join the NFIP one year after flood-prone areas were identified.
 In addition, Table 3.49 provides the number of policies in force, amount of insurance in force, number of closed losses, and total payments for Salem.